jacksonkasi1/tnks-data-table/README.md

 This documentation provides comprehensive guidance on how to implement, configure, and extend the data table for your specific needs.

+## Server

+Check out the API development document to understand the default configuration for this table. [👉 Click here](./SERVER.md)

 ### Key Benefits

 - **TypeScript Support**: Fully typed components for better developer experience